resilience-coffee/resilience-coffee.org/README.md

 ## What

-Resilience Coffee aims to provide a welcoming space for individuals building resilient systems to come together and learn from each other.
+Resilience Coffee aims to provide a welcoming space for individuals curious about building resilient systems to come together and learn from each other.

 ## Why

 We believe resilience is strengthened when we learn from each others' experiences and adapt together.
 By fostering a supportive community where members can openly share their insights, challenges, and successes, we empower each other to navigate the complexities of resilience engineering more effectively.

+A community member said they join because:
+> Good resilience engineering requires [experience](https://how.complexsystems.fail/#18).
+By talking to each other, we don't all need to go through the same painful experiences on our own.
+Instead, we can share what we have learned, tried, what worked, what didn't work, and the context we were in.

 ## When, Where, How